ea5gvk/EA7EE-MMDVM_CM/README.md

 # How to get the source and compile the program right inside the Rasperry Pi pi-star distribution.

-You can connect via SSH to the board running last pi-star version.
+You must use the last BETA version for it to work.
+You must connect via SSH to the board running pi-star.
 Then you can download the source code and compile and install the updated YSF2DMR program.
 To do so, you can do:
 ```
 rpi-rw
 sudo su